 For The Festival screening: DVD/Blu-Ray or .MOV Quicktime

 The Big Muddy Film Festival is looking for films of any style, length, content, and genre.
 The Festival is organized into the categories of experimental, narrative, documentary, and animation.

 Cash prizes are awarded to the best of competition in each category.
-The John Michaels Film Award continues to recognize documentary films that address peace, human rights, community action, and environmental conservation.
+The John Michaels Film Award continues to recognize and honors films as forms of activism addressing themes of peace, justice, community action, human rights, and environmental conservation.